GenomicsStandardsConsortium/gensc.github.io/pages/about/funding.md

  - University of California San Diego, Center for Microbiome Innovation (GSC20)
  - University of Vienna, Austria (GSC21)
  - Berkeley University's Gump Research Station and CRIOBE - Center for Insular Research and Observatory of the Environment, Moorea, French Polynesia (GSC22).
+ - Siriraj Hospital Mahidol University and the National Center for Genetic Engineering and Biotechnology in Bangkok, Thailand.
+(GSC23)